slippery39/shayne-website-2021/src/articles/post-mortem-pokemon/post-mortem-pokemon.md

 - There is a huge random element to the game, which means that we cannot assume that performing the same action on the same state will produce the same result.
-This means we cannot easily cache results for a performance boost.
+This means we cannot easily cache previously computed results for a performance boost.

 - Performance of the game loop matters a lot with this type of A.I.
   And as such we needed to spend time optimizing the game loop.

-Overall I ended up using a poorly implemented MiniMax method, but It actually worked very well.
+Overall I ended up using a poorly implemented MiniMax method, but it actually worked very well.
 I was able to get something up and running in less than 2 days.
 Originally I wanted to simulate many levels deep but ran into both performance and inexperience issues.
 Because I didn't want